Reporting season update:

 - Maintaining a focus on quality and fundamentally healthy businesses;

 - Managing your asset allocation – taking profits on the upside and being ready to buy back in when discount opportunities emerge;

 - Understanding your tolerance to risk and investing appropriately; and

 - Using the advanced tools in Stock Doctor to proactively and effectively manage your portfolio.

 If you haven’t been applying these techniques, it’s not too late to benefit from the opportunities the market’s volatility is presenting.
-With reporting season in full swing, join us at the webinar to add rigour to your investment approach.
+With reporting season in full swing, view the webinar recording to add rigour to your investment approach.

 Elio joined us back in 2003 as an equities analyst.
 He’s now our Executive Director, a media commentator and delivers our education workshops for investors, offering a wealth of industry knowledge.
 Known in the industry for his expertise, he has regular media appearances with ABC TV, ABC Radio, Sky Business Channel, Smart Investor, Australian Financial Review, ASX and more.

 Senior Business Development Manager - Stock Doctor